Bumpei Usui: Personal life and family

-The third son in a family of silkworm farmers, Usui was born on February 15, 1898, and raised in Horikin Village, Minami Azumino County, Nagano Prefecture (currently Horikin, Azumino City) Japan.
+The third son in a family of silkworm farmers, Usui was born on February 15, 1898, and raised in Horikin Village, Minami Azumino County, Nagano Prefecture (currently Horikin, Azumino) Japan.
 A brief account of his life, published in 1935, said his name was pronounced "Boom-pay Oo-soo-ay".
 At the age of nineteen, he traveled to London where his brother was engaged in buying Western art for the Japanese market.
 Having learned furniture decorating skills and begun to make paintings, he left London for New York in 1921.
 During that period, the Japanese government was abiding by an informal agreement that prevented Japanese nationals from settling in the United States.
 Long after his death a great-niece of Usui's wife, Frances Pratt, said Usui told his family he had evaded immigration authorities by jumping ship in New York harbor.
 Once settled in the United States, Usui was prohibited from obtaining American citizenship by a 1922 Supreme Court decision, Takao Ozawa v.
 United States, that said Japanese nationals did not meet the "free white citizen" requirement of a 1790 law.

 At some point during his early years in New York Usui married a woman from Kansas City whose given name was Lucille.
 Sources do not record her surname.
 They divorced in 1943.
 On February 16, 1942—about two months following the attack on Pearl Harbor and about a year before his divorce from Lucille—Usui gave another woman, Frances Pratt, as next of kin in registering with his local draft board.
 On December 26, 1942, Pratt had married a man named Gordius Arminius Ritter, known as Chris Ritter.
 Both Pratt and Ritter were artists.
 They divorced in 1954.
 A city directory for 1942 lists both Usui and Pratt at the same address and having the same phone number (33 East 12th Street in Manhattan, Algonquin 4-5062).
 During World War II Usui was under surveillance as an enemy alien and was regularly questioned by agents of the Federal Bureau of Investigation but was not interned or otherwise incarcerated.
 During this time he stored his collection of swords in the apartments of friends.

-He became a citizen and married Prances Pratt three years after the Immigration and Nationality Act of 1952 granted Japanese-Americans the right to obtain citizenship.
+Usui became a citizen and married Pratt three years after the Immigration and Nationality Act of 1952 granted Japanese-Americans the right to obtain citizenship.
+Pratt had been born in New Jersey in 1913 and died in New York in 2003.
+She studied art at the New York School of Applied Design for Women, going on to the Art Students League and the Hans Hoffman School.
+She began exhibiting her work in 1941.
+She subsequently co-authored works on Encaustic painting and Pre-Columbian art and became a notable collector of the latter.

 Friends called Usui by his last name rather than his given name.
 He lived and worked in Greenwich Village during most of his career.

 He died in March 1994 and was buried with his wife in Nicholson Cemetery in Nicholson, Pennsylvania.
 The grave is marked by a gravestone she designed.